-184. BEREC considers that in the context of the Roaming Regulation a value-added service (VAS) is any communication addressed to numbers such as premium-rate numbers, freephone numbers or shared cost numbers which, while roaming in the Union might be more expensive "than at home".
+- 184. BEREC considers that in the context of the Roaming Regulation a value-added service (VAS) is any communication addressed to numbers such as premium-rate numbers, freephone numbers or shared cost numbers which, while roaming in the Union might be more expensive "than at home".
 These VAS numbering ranges should be included in the database to be established by BEREC, according to Article 16 Roaming Regulation.
 For VAS, the charge for the voice call, SMS, or data transmission is bundled with the price of a specific service being purchased, e.g. weather forecast or a call to a hotline.
-The bundled price is fully billed by and paid to the roaming customer's roaming provider.

-185. According to Recital 37 Roaming Regulation, the Roaming Regulation does not apply to the entire tariff that is charged for the provision of VAS, but only to the tariff component corresponding to the connection to such services.
+The bundled price is fully billed by and paid to the roaming customer's roaming provider. - 185.
+According to Recital 37 Roaming Regulation, the Roaming Regulation does not apply to the entire tariff that is charged for the provision of VAS, but only to the tariff component corresponding to the connection to such services.
 This would allow for applying the charges set out in Articles 4, 5, 6 or Articles 9 (1), 10 (1) and 11 (1) Roaming Regulation for voice calls, SMS and data services that are solely limited to the connection to such services and not the service of the content provider itself.
-Roaming providers should ensure that customers are informed about how any expenditure related to VAS is charged and controlled.
-This would complement the requirements for roaming providers to inform customers about the types of services that may be subject to increased charges through the retail contract (see also Guidelines 138, 145 and 146) and to implement the transparency measures related to VAS (see also chapter M section a).
+Roaming providers should ensure that customers are informed about possible higher charges for VAS.
+This would complement the requirements for roaming providers to inform customers about the types of services that may be subject to increased charges through the retail contract (see also Guidelines 138, 145 and 146) and to implement the transparency measures related to VAS (see also chapter M section a). - 186.
+For communications to VAS where there is no split charge between the connection to the service and the specific service itself, the communication can be treated as one communication to a VAS, where additional charges while roaming could occur.